borg286/sevtech/README.md

 * Quark's inventory drop-off button allows you to bypass the Stage’s restriction by letting you put unfamiliar items into nearby chests/hoppers

+* You can keep items from being [dropped off](https://quark.vazkii.us/#module-management) by favoriting them.
+Alt+right clicking an item will make it a "Favorite Item".
+Go to Inventory tweaks settings (3 dots at top right) and turn off shortcuts.

 * The world generates in a **logical heat map**.
 Need snow or a desert?
 Travel North or South until you find it!
 See the Heatmap section below

 * The carrot in your inventory is where you can view your **nutrition levels**.
 If you raise the nutrition levels high enough you will get **buffs**.
 Let them drop too low and you'll have debuffs.
 See nutrition below for healthy meals below